La cura per me

-"La cura per me" ("The Treatment for Me") is a song recorded by Italian singer Giorgia.
+"La cura per me" ("The Treatment for Me") is a song co-written and recorded by Italian singer Giorgia.
 It was released on 12 February 2025 through Sony Music and Epic Records as the second single from her twelfth studio album G.

-The song competed at the Sanremo Music Festival 2025, finishing in sixth position.
-It marked the singer's fifth participation on the main contest, previously participating with "Parole dette male" in 2023.
+The song competed during the Sanremo Music Festival 2025, finishing in sixth position.
+It marked the singer's sixth participation on the main contest, previously participating with "Parole dette male" in 2023.
+With over 2 million copies sold worldwide, it was the best-selling single of 2025 by a female artist in Italy.

 Background and composition

 After Giorgia comeback on the music scene with her eleventh record project Blu in 2023, promoted by the single "Parole dette male" presented in the competition at the 73rd Sanremo Festival, Giorgia released the single "Niente di male" in 2024, claiming to be working on new songs but without a definitive record project.